Keep in Touch

-We'd love to hear from you!
-To send us your news go to the "Keep In Touch" tab on the left and fill out the form.
+We'd love to hear from you and what you've been up to after life at Purdue.
+To send us your news, go to the "Keep In Touch" tab on the left and fill out the form.

 Mercer Aplin (MFA Audio Technology '14) has accepted a consulting position at Threshold Acoustics in Chicago, where Sound Design MFA '08 Rob James is also employed.

 Steve Barnes (MFA Scenic Design '08) has been in the Milwaukee area since graduating and he has been quite busy, doing about a dozen projects per year.
 He has been working for Robert Kovach (MFA Scenic Design '00) as an assistant for almost five years [Robert is now based in NYC].
 He has been married for over 2 years to Liz, a stage manager at Milwaukee Rep. Visit Steve's web site, www.stevebarnesdesign.com.

 Kathryn Bartholomew (BA Acting '02) Kathryn has had the pleasure of acting, teaching, directing and producing throughout Indiana, Los Angeles, Seattle, Kansas City, and for the past 6 years, Chicago.
 After Purdue, she earned her MFA in Acting & Directing from the University of Missouri, Kansas City.
 Kathryn served as an Artistic Producer with Ka-Tet Theatre through 2013.
 Currently she is the Acting Coach for Davin Youngs Voice, Co-Artistic Director of Linchpin Theatre, and was recently made Company Manager of Oracle Theatre, where she is a Company Member.